AndreansxTech/music-visualizer/readme.md

 # Music Visualizer

-An interactive music visualizer that creates dynamic visual representations of audio in real-time.
+A little something I made.
+I will try to make a update sometime This is an interactive music visualizer that creates dynamic visual representations of audio in real-time.

 ## Features